 This is different from legato playing, with slur markings, because you don’t necessarily merge one note into the following, and it’s different from staccato as well because you don’t want to shorten the note at all.

-It can sometimes mean to play the note slightly louder and longer than the notes around it, making it stand out, or potentially hold the note a bit longer than it’s written.
+It can sometimes mean to play the note slightly louder and longer than the notes around it, making it stand out, or potentially holding the note a bit longer than it’s written.

 The third note of the main melody above has a tenuto marking, as does each note in this melody here: